rachelgabrielli-pm/lucio-r2/README.md

 3. **What your winners looked like before credit** — the pre-credit ICP (Ideal Customer Profile), expressed as a concrete checklist the partner can use to filter their merchant base
 4. **A call to action** — use this to grow your program

-After receiving the digest, the partner can reply on WhatsApp and have a conversation with Lucio — asking for marketing campaign copy, targeting recommendations, or portfolio questions.
+After receiving the digest, the partner can reply on WhatsApp and have a conversation with Lucio, asking for marketing campaign copy, targeting recommendations, or portfolio questions.
 Lucio responds in real time using the digest as context, without needing to re-query the database.

 ### Agent architecture — single agent, sequential steps